Vincent Warnier: Biography

 Born in Hayange (Moselle), Warnier completed his musical studies at the Conservatoire de Strasbourg (organ class of Daniel Roth and André Stricker), the Conservatoire of Rueil-Malmaison (class of Marie-Claire Alain) and the Conservatoire de Paris, where he won numerous prizes (organ with Michel Chapuis and Olivier Latry).

-In 1992, he was awarded the First prize of interpretation of the Chartres Grand Prix.
+In 1992, he was awarded the first prize for interpretation at the Chartres Grand Prix.